 A current member sent me this email today, I was so touched by it.
-If you are thinking about trying CF this should inspire you to give it a try.
-Thanks Kate for giving me permission to share it with our community.
-I just want to say Kate, we are so proud of and all that you accomplished.
-You are doing outstanding and this is only the beginning!
+If you are thinking about trying it here this should inspire you to give it a try.
+Thanks Kate!

 It was July 11th, 2013.
 Never before has a start date meant more to me.
 I began with the getting started program two days a week.
-Like others who have seen the crossfit games on TV or read about the extreme workouts I was scared and intimidated.
-All of those fears were gone the moment I met Coach Steve.
-He is skilled at scaling the workouts to meet each individual at their current level of fitness and the atmosphere is warm and welcoming to all levels of athleticism.
-He is talented and brings new meaning to the word “coach”.
+All of those fears were gone the moment I met Coach Shannon and Steve.
+They are skilled at scaling the workouts to meet each individual at their current level of fitness and the atmosphere is warm and welcoming to all levels of athleticism.
+They are talented and brings new meaning to the word “coach”.
 I feel so comfortable in this gym, maybe because it doesn’t feel like his gym but rather our gym.
 In the past I would dread going to the gym but dredge through it.
 Now I look forward to class and feel great after.

 I am a school teacher, a wife, and a mother.
 I need a exercise program that has flexible hours and delivers the most bang for your buck.
 As many other busy working professionals when I have an opportunity to do something new that may make me happy I have to decide if it’s worth giving up something I currently enjoy doing.
 After all, there are only so many hours in the day.

-9/28/2013 By Cecilia: CrossFit SW Portland is without a doubt the best thing I have ever done.
+9/28/2013 By Cecilia: This is without a doubt the best thing I have ever done.
 There are not enough words to describe how much I love it here, the coaches are great, and I love the community in this affiliation.
 When I had first joined back in February I had no idea what to expect, except a butt kicking, but that’s a given when you want a good workout.
-I highly recommend this gym and the programmings isn’t that complex where you can’t do it, which is great about CFSWP, the coaches help you one on one to do what you can, and yet it’s still a challenge.
-It’s great for all levels and ages, I’ve never loved something as much as this until I tried out CrossFit and ever since i’ve never really stopped going.
+I highly recommend this gym and the programmings isn’t that complex where you can’t do it, which is great about it, the coaches help you one on one to do what you can, and yet it’s still a challenge.
+It’s great for all levels and ages, I’ve never loved something as much as this until I tried it and ever since i’ve never really stopped going.
 Granted that this is the first box I’ve ever tried out, it’s still worthwhile and there are many great opportunities to be accomplished.
-With CrossFit you never get bored, because there are so many things to work on and setting PR’s (Personal Records).
+You never get bored, because there are so many things to work on and setting PR’s (Personal Records).

-1 year of CrossFit at CrossFit SW Portland By Tanya Sloan.
 May 14, 2013 I don’t have any before and after photos to share with you.
-I really wish I had thought of taking some when I started CrossFit, to document my progress from office lump to somebody who didn’t flinch looking at the words “100 burpee pull-ups” yesterday (although, the number of times the words “400m run” were written on the board made me a little queasy.
+I really wish I had thought of taking some when I started to document my progress from office lump to somebody who didn’t flinch looking at the words “burpee pull-ups” yesterday (although, the number of times the words “400m run” were written on the board made me a little queasy.
 That’s another story).
 I do know that last May 13th I couldn’t run 1 minute without stopping.
-In July, when I finally got around to writing stuff down, one of my first PR’s was a deadlift – 3 reps of 105 pounds.
-I made a note that it was a huge improvement because in June my deadlift maxed out at 93 pounds.
-I recently PR’d my deadlift at 173 lbs (it wasn’t the prettiest, but I did it).
-That weight is pretty kickass for me.
+I am doing weight is pretty kickass for me.
 High five!

 I do have a measurement I kept track of from the very beginning and can compare to where I am now: